mngdi/Qrora-code/README.md

-# Clone
+# Qrora Code
-Clone using html, css and bootstrap 5
+Qrora Code using html, css and javascript
-Vulkar AUto player by Gideon Adegbite
+Qrora Code by Gideon Adegbite
-© Copyright 2023 Clone.
+© Copyright 2023 Qrora Code.
 All rights reserved